eldstal/replacement-parts/README.md

 ## Classes
 Any part found in this repository falls into one of these three classes:
 * Faithful reproduction of the original
-* Adaption (for example, changed to be 3D-printable)
+* Adaptation (for example, changed to be 3D-printable)
 * Custom (For example, an alternate styling of a power button)

 Please keep in mind that there are many ways to manufacture the part, and that a faithful representation